ppannuto/patpannuto.com/classes/2022/summer/wes237b/assignment2/index.md

 >
 > `-o vectest` Specifies what is our output file.
 In this case, we end up with an executable file called vectest.
 We can run the executable using `./vectest`.
 >
-> `-llapack -lblas -larmadillo` These are library flags.
+> `-llapack -lblas -L/usr/lib/libarmadillo.so.9` These are library flags.
 > For each external library we wish to use, we need to specify a link flag to the compiler.
 > Note that the lowercase `-l` says to look for a library with that name.
 > There are built-in paths to look for libraries (e.g. `/usr/lib`).